One of the terms used often in small business accounting is double entry bookkeeping, but what does it mean?

 Double Entry Accounting Trial Balance

 A Trial balance will show all the figures in the accounts.
 It includes all the debits and credits from the Profit and loss and balance sheet reports.
 A trial balance helps to check for any mistakes n the accounts.
 The trial balance should be equal on both sides; if it does not, then a mistake has been made.
 If there are mistakes made, then it is possible to make a journal entry to correct them.

-You can also check the figures by looking at the individual accounts like the bank making sure the figure in your accounts is the same as the figure on your bank statement on the same date.
-There may be a few adjustments to be made for cheques not cleared or deposits not showing on the statement.
+You can also check the figures by looking at the individual accounts like the bank, making sure the value in your accounts is the same as the figure on your bank statement on the same date.
+There may be a few adjustments to be made for cheques not cleared or deposits not showing on the bank statement.

-A business buys stock for £500 using his bank account, two things need to happen – the bank balance needs to be reduced by £500 and the stock needs to be increased by £500.
+A business buys stock for £500 using his bank account; two things need to happen – the bank balance needs to be reduced by £500, and the stock or inventory needs to be increased by £500.

-A business invoices a customer (debtor) for services of £200 for payment at a later date.
-The customer account will be increased by £200 (Debit) and sales will be increased by £200, the sales figure will make up part of the retained earnings on the balance sheet which will be posted as a credit.
+A business invoices a customer (the debtor) for services of £200 for payment at a later date.
+Increase the customer account by £200 (Debit), and increase sales by £200, the sales figure will make up part of the retained earnings on the balance sheet which will be posted as a credit.

 There are many different software packages which will complete bookkeeping for you.
 For most businesses, there are several choices these include using Excel, QuickBooks, Sage or online accounting services.
-The advantage of using software for your accounts is that the figures are calculated for you and the postings are completed as you fill in your transactions.
+The advantage of software for your accounts is that the figures are calculated for you.
+As you complete your transaction, the numbers automatically post to the accounts.
 An example of this is if you raise an invoice on a customer.
 By completing an invoice from the software will automatically complete the posting for you and increase your sales and also increase your customer’s balance.